dokzlo13/dice_roller/README.md

 #### Drop Highest

 This modifier causes the `dice_roller` to drop a number of dice you specify, selecting the highest of the roll results available.
 Rest of the rolls added together.
-If no args specified, then it will drop the one highest number rolled of two.
+If no args specified, then it will drop the one highest number rolled.
 If the number of dice to roll (`of`) is less than the number of dice to drop (`drop`), then it will keep all the rolls made.

 We can also simulate D&D 5e "Disadvantage" mechanic with this modifier: